Food in Egypt

 From ancient traditions to modern cooking

 Egypt is a sunny country with a Mediterranean cuisine.
 Food is colorful and their recipes full of Mediterranean and Middle East taste.
 Street stands in Egypt sell many kinds of food for snacking, as well as juice drinks, one can try some of their best just by walking down the street.
+There are delicious recipes from Egypt, and the influence of its cuisine can be seen in many of the recipes from the North of Africa and recipes from the Mediterranean.

 For lunch, Egyptians often eat pita with hummus, which is a spread made with chickpeas and tahini, sesame butter, mashed and flavored with garlic and lemon juice.
 They also like to open the pita bread like a pocket and fill it with falafel, these are crunchy patties made of chickpea mash flavored with herbs.